RyanJulyan/Flask-BDA/README.md

 ```

 # Environments
-There are 2 out of the box environments supported with instructions on how to configure each for  `Windows / Linux / Mac`
+There are 2 out of the box environments supported with instructions on how to configure each for  `Windows / Linux / Mac` and you could run them at the same time if you want.
 * [Local python env](#local-environment)
 * [Docker](#docker-environment)